Foreign Direct Investment Screening Expert in France | FDI & CFIUS Advisory

 The three phases of our support

-We conduct what we call a strategic and institutional assessment.
 This in-depth analysis aims to structure the transaction in a way that aligns with public authorities’ expectations.
 This phase includes lobbying and institutional communication efforts, which we carry out alongside you to present the transaction in the most favorable light.

-During the transaction
+During the FDI Screening

 Above all, our command of institutional uncertainty directly supports the valuation of your company—helping to neutralize any deal-breakers or potential barriers to a successful sale.